Linear and nonlinear edge dynamics of trapped fractional quantum Hall droplets: The physical system and the numerical method

 In this work, we focus our attention on the gapless EE on top of a LS.
 These excitations correspond to chirally-propagating surface deformations of the incompressible cloud and, in the low-energy/long-wavelength limit, are accurately described by the $\chi$LL model~\cite{Wen_topo, Wen2, Chang, Caz}.
-Our goal is to understand the basic features of the dynamics beyond the $\chi$LL description, when the cloud is confined by a generic non-harmonic trap potential $V_\text{conf}(r)=\lambda r^\delta$ and the applied time-dependent perturbation is strong.
-For simplicity, we will assume that the trap is shallow enough to avoid coupling to states above the many-body energy gap; in this way, the dynamics is confined to the subspace of many-body wavefunctions obtained by multiplying the Laughlin wavefunction by holomorphic symmetric polynomials~\cite{Stone,Caz,Wen_topo,Wavefunctionology} $P_{\alpha}\left(\left\{z_i\right\}\right)$ of the particle coordinates.
-We expand the many-body wavefunction $\Psi$ over these many-body states as $\Psi(\left\{z_i\right\})=\sum C_{\alpha} P_{\alpha}(\left\{z_i\right\}) \,\Psi_{L}(\left\{z_i\right\})$, where $\alpha$ runs through the angular momentum $l$ sectors and through the $p_N(l)$ states corresponding to the integer partitions of $l$ restricted to $N$ elements at most, which span each $l$ sector.
-Projecting the many-body Schr\"odinger equation over these basis states, we obtain a Schr\"odinger equation $i\,\mathds{M}_{\beta,\alpha} \dot{C}_{\alpha}= \mathds{H}_{\beta,\alpha}C_{\alpha}$ for the expansion coefficients $C_\alpha$.
+Our goal is to understand the basic features of the dynamics beyond the $\chi$LL description, when the cloud is confined by a generic non-harmonic trap potential $V_\text{conf}(r)=\lambda r^\delta$ and the applied time-dependent excitation strength is large enough to exit the linear regime.
+To keep the calculation manageable, we will assume that the trap is shallow enough and the excitation is not too strong, so to avoid coupling to states above the many-body energy gap $\Delta$~\cite{Regnault, RegnaultJolicoeur, ReviewNigel}.
+In this way the ground state remains a Laughlin state and the dynamics of the system edge is confined to the subspace of many-body wavefunctions obtained by multiplying the Laughlin wavefunction by holomorphic symmetric polynomials $P_{\alpha}\left(\left\{z_i\right\}\right)$ of the particle coordinates~\cite{Stone,Caz,Wen_topo,Wavefunctionology}.